-- Identify a central focus.
-Identify the central focus along with the content standards and objectives you will address in the learning segment.
-The central focus should support students in demonstrating their ability to use business-related concepts, technical skills, and problem-solving strategies to complete a project or product. - Identify and plan to support language demands.
+- Identify and plan to support language demands.
 Select a key language function from your learning objectives.
 Choose a learning task that provides opportunities for students to practice using that language function.
 Identify additional language demands associated with that task.
 Plan targeted supports that address the identified language demands, including the language function. - Write a lesson plan for each lesson in the learning segment.
-Your lesson plans should be detailed enough that a substitute or other teacher could understand them well enough to use them. - Your lesson plans must include the following information, even if your teacher preparation program requires you to use a specific lesson plan format: - State-adopted student academic content standards and/or the National Standards for Business Education that are the target of student learning (Note: Please include the number and text of each standard addressed.
-If only a portion of a standard is being addressed, then only list the part or parts that are relevant.) - Learning objectives associated with the content standards - Formal and informal assessments used to monitor student learning, including type(s) of assessment and what is being assessed - Instructional strategies and learning tasks (including what you and the students will be doing) that support diverse student needs - Instructional resources and materials used to engage students in learning - Each lesson plan must be no more than 4 pages in length.
+Your lesson plans should be detailed enough that a substitute or other teacher could understand them well enough to use them. - Your lesson plans must include the following information, even if your teacher preparation program requires you to use a specific lesson plan format: - State-adopted student academic content standards that are the target of student learning.
+(Note: Please include the number and text of each standard that is being addressed.
+If only a portion of a standard is being addressed, then only list the part or parts that are relevant.) - Learning objectives associated with the content standards - Informal and formal assessments used to monitor student learning, including type(s) of assessment and what is being assessed - Instructional strategies and learning tasks (including what you and the students will be doing) that support diverse student needs - Instructional resources and materials used to engage students in learning - Each lesson plan must be no more than 4 pages in length.
 You will need to condense or excerpt lesson plans longer than 4 pages.
 Any explanations or rationale for decisions should be included in your Planning Commentary and deleted from your plans. - Respond to the commentary prompts listed in the Planning Commentary section prior to teaching the learning segment. - Submit your original lesson plans.
-If you make changes while teaching the learning segment, you may offer reflection on those changes in Instruction Task 2 and Assessment Task 3 Commentaries. - Select and submit key instructional materials needed to understand what you and the students will be doing (no more than 5 additional pages per lesson plan).
+If you make changes while teaching the learning segment, you may offer reflection on those changes in the Instruction Task 2 and Assessment Task 3 Commentaries. - Select and submit key instructional materials needed to understand what you and the students will be doing (no more than 5 additional pages per lesson plan).
 The instructional materials might include such items as class handouts, assignments, slides, and interactive whiteboard images. - Submit copies of all written assessments and/or directions for any oral or performance assessments.
 (Submit only the blank assessment given to students; do not submit student work samples for this task.) - Provide citations for the source of all materials that you did not create (e.g., published texts, websites, and material from other educators).
 List all citations by lesson number at the end of the Planning Commentary.
 Note: Citations do not count toward the commentary page limit.

-See the Planning Task 1: Artifacts and Commentary Specifications in the Business Education Evidence Chart for instructions on electronic submission of evidence.
-This evidence chart identifies templates, supported file types, number of files, response length, and other important evidence specifications.
+See the Planning Task 1: Artifacts and Commentary Specifications in the Secondary English Language Arts Evidence Chart for instructions on electronic submission of evidence.
+The evidence chart identifies templates, supported file types, number of files, response length, and other important evidence specifications.
 Your evidence cannot contain hyperlinked content.
 Any web content you wish to include as part of your evidence must be submitted as a document file, which must conform to the file format and response length requirements.